How to Make Your Elementor Website Accessible

 This problem will not convince you that a widget is always the optimal markup.
 While this would be appropriate for a decorative image, an image in a Call to Action widget may provide critical information.
 In that scenario, using a <img> tag would be preferable, with the alt property set to the image’s meaning.

 By default, the image has a zoom-in hover effect.
-This factor may be somewhat distracting for someone who is motion-sensitive.
+This factor may be somewhat distracting for someone who has cognitive disabilities.
 Therefore it is recommended that you disable it.

 The icons have a pulse motion effect applied to them; it may be annoying for some users.
 However, you can disable these icons.
 Additionally, the color contrast between the contact information and the background is insufficient.